 Increase your credit limits

 Our first suggestion should only take a few minutes.
-Log into your credit card account or call customer service and ask to increase your credit limits.
+Log in to your credit card account or call customer service and ask to increase your credit limits.

 Typically, your credit card company will ask for your updated income amount.
 They might also ask if you've changed careers.